-Don't rely on a CE or UKCA marks alone as a guarantee of safety.
-These marks on a product are simply a declaration by the manufacturer that the product meets all the requirements of European and UK law and is safe to use.
+Don't rely on a CE mark alone as a guarantee of safety.
+A CE mark on a product is simply a declaration by the manufacturer that the product meets all the requirements of European law and is safe to use.
 It can also be faked!